Love Happens (2009 film): Box office

+Critical reception

 Rotten Tomatoes reported that 16% of critics gave positive reviews based on 110 reviews with a score of 3.8/10.
 The site's consensus states: "Love Happens is a dull, chemistry-free affair that under-utilizes its appealing leads".
 Another review aggregator, Metacritic, which assigns a normalized rating from reviews of mainstream critics, gave the film a "generally unfavorable" score of 33% based on 25 reviews.